sufianWG/open-remote-ssh/README.md

 ## SSH configuration file

 [OpenSSH](https://www.openssh.com/) supports using a [configuration file](https://linuxize.com/post/using-the-ssh-config-file/) to store all your different SSH connections.
 To use an SSH config file, run the `Remote-SSH: Open SSH Configuration File...` command.

+## Troubleshooting

+### Server Binary Download Issues

+If you encounter a 404 error when connecting to a remote host, this extension will automatically try alternative download sources.
+The fallback mechanism will attempt to download compatible server binaries from:
+1. The configured primary source (your VSCode fork's releases)
+2. Official VSCode releases
+3. VSCodium releases

+### Reporting Issues

+If you encounter any problems, please report them on the [Issues page](https://github.com/sufianWG/open-remote-ssh/issues).

+## Credits

+This extension is based on the original work by [jeanp413](https://github.com/jeanp413/open-remote-ssh).
+The v0.0.50 release includes critical fixes for broader VSCode fork compatibility.